 This year ModRef will again accept paper submissions.
 In addition to the presentation of research results, we especially welcome submissions of novel (ongoing) work, recent breakthroughs, future directions, and descriptions of interesting aspects of existing systems.

-All submissions will be reviewed and those that are well-written and make a worthwhile contribution to the topic of the workshop will be accepted for publication in the workshop proceedings.
-The proceedings will be available electronically.
+All submissions will be reviewed, and those that are well-written and make a worthwhile contribution to the topic of the workshop will be accepted for publication in the workshop proceedings, which will be available electronically on this website.
 Accepted contributions will be allowed a time slot for a presentation at the workshop.
-In-person presentation is preferable, but we will allow remote presentation of papers when necessary.

 TBA